 In the 1980s, tainted blood products – many of which came from paid at-risk populations in the United States – infected thousands of Canadians with HIV and Hepatitis C. At the time, the federal government appointed a Royal Commission (known as the Krever Commission).
 In 1997, the Krever Commission recommended that Canada only accept payment for blood in rare circumstances.
 On this basis, Canadian Blood Services and Héma-Québec were created as arms-length agencies to administer the donation and provision of blood and blood components.
 Since then, blood donation within Canadian borders has been heavily screened.
-And, except for the Cangene facility in Winnipeg which pays “donors” with the extremely rare Rh-negative blood type, blood donation has remained altruistic.
+With the exception of the Cangene Corporation (1984-2014) facility in Winnipeg, which paid “donors” with the extremely rare Rh-negative blood type, blood donation in Canada remained altruistic.

 Recent developments, however, have put Canada’s non-profit system under stress.
 In February 2013, Canadian Plasma Resources announced plans to open three clinics in Ontario – two in Toronto and one in Hamilton – at which it would pay “donors” for their plasma.
 One of these facilities was located next to a homeless shelter and another next to a drug-treatment facility.
 This raised concerns about the exploitation of at-risk individuals and about increased safety risks for recipients of paid-for blood.

 Meeting patients' needs for plasma-derivatives is an ongoing challenge.
-Canada is currently 100% self-sufficient in supply of whole-blood and fresh frozen plasma for transfusions, whereas altruistic donations of plasma for manufacturing of plasma-derivatives (that are used in treatment of patients with immunodeficiency and autoimmune diseases, bleeding disorders and other rare diseases) meet 25% of the demand.
-The remaining 75% of plasma products used in Canada are imported from commercial companies who use paid donors.
+Canada is currently 100% self-sufficient in supply of whole-blood and fresh frozen plasma for transfusions, whereas altruistic donations of plasma for manufacturing of plasma-derivatives (that are used in treatment of patients with immunodeficiency and autoimmune diseases, bleeding disorders and other rare diseases) meet 17% of the demand.
+The remainder of plasma products used in Canada are imported from commercial companies who use paid donors.